 Article top media content

-Who is in the group stage?
+Who was in the group stage?

 Group A: Roma, Young Boys, CFR Cluj, CSKA Sofia